 Although it seems that we say this every year, we can’t help but say it again…it is hard to believe that May is upon us already!
-We are now in the month that we lovingly refer to as “Mayjune” as the months blend together and time flies by with the busyness of many spring activities.
+We are now in the month that we lovingly refer to as “Mayjune” as the months blend together and time flies by!

 With spring comes many events, activities, and excitement!
 Please take a look at the calendar for a list of the school wide events this month.

 Happy Spring to all.

 Learners Today Leaders Tomorrow

 We strive to ensure that all students achieve their potential, academically and socially.

 Little Falls School makes every attempt to be a nut-safe school to protect the health of students who have severe allergies.
 Students must not bring any food products to school for snacks, lunches or group treats that contain nuts or have been exposed to nut oil.
 Please check all labels of food that you send to school!

 Because of asthma and other related respiratory problems, all of our education buildings are fragrance safe.